wikimedia/pywikibot/README-conversion.txt

     change "import wikipedia" to "import pywikibot"
-    change "import pagegenerators" to "from pywikibot import pagegenerators" change "import config" to "from pywikibot import config" change "import catlib" to "from pywikibot import catlib" change "wikipedia." to "pywikibot."
+    change "import pagegenerators" to "from pywikibot import pagegenerators" change "import config" to "from pywikibot import config" change "import catlib" to "from pywikibot.compat import catlib" change "import query" to "from pywikibot.compat import query" change "wikipedia." to "pywikibot."

 wikipedia.setAction() no longer works; you must revise the script to pass an